0003 Updates to build flags

 • Add -fstack-clash-protection

-Ensures all variable length memory allocated from the stack (via alloca() or gcc variable length arrays etc) are probed at the time they are allocated.
+Ensures all variable length memory allocated from the stack (via alloca() or GCC variable length arrays etc) are probed at the time they are allocated.
 This mitigates stack-clash attacks by ensuring all stack memory allocations are valid (or by raising a segmentation fault if they are not, and turning a possible code-execution attack into a denial of service).
 Without this flag, vulnerabilities can result where the stack overlaps with the heap, or thread stacks spill into other regions of memory.

 • Add -fcf-protection